Sinus Surgery for Sinusitis, Sinus Issues and Breathing problems in Melbourne, VIC

 - In the days after the operation, the nasal mucosa is thickened.
 As a result, you will need to use nasal drops to relieve edema and also speed up recovery.

 - You may be able to return to daily activities after a week however, you will need to avoid physical activity until approximately 3 weeks post-surgery.

 - You should be discharged from the hospital just a couple of hours after the surgery.
 There are no visible changes in the face in terms of swelling and bruising.

 Your Sinus Surgery journey

-- Before deciding on the type of procedure, you will undergo detailed diagnosis including rhinoscopy, nasal endoscopy, fiber endoscopy, and rhinomanometry.
-The operation is performed under general anesthesia, which involves an examination by an anesthesiologist, but also laboratory tests, ECG and spirometry.
+- Before deciding on the type of procedure, you will undergo a detailed diagnosis including rhinoscopy, nasal endoscopy, fibre endoscopy, and rhinomanometry.
+The operation is performed under general anaesthesia, which involves an examination by an anesthesiologist, but also laboratory tests, ECG and spirometry.

 - Also, it is necessary to do a computerized tomography (CT) of the sinus.